 Venue owners and managers should question whether they are creating a positive working environment for door staff.
 Pay is one thing; feeling like they’re safe and supported is another.

 In 2018, the #welovehackney and #savenightlife campaigns fought to save the borough’s vibrant and diverse nightlife.
-This was in response to regulation changes from Hackney council (which you can read about here), which placed an 11pm curfew on new venues unless they could PROVE that opening later wouldn’t have a negative impact on the area.
+This was in response to regulation changes from Hackney council, which placed an 11pm curfew on new venues unless they could PROVE that opening later wouldn’t have a negative impact on the area.

 If other councils, or even the government, took the same steps, it would ruin nightlife.